Did you know most of our readers choose The Hartford for their professional and business insurance needs?

 Types of Key Person Insurance

-Though key person insurance is a singular type of business insurance, there are a few different subcategories of coverage.
+Though this type of coverage is a singular type of business insurance, there are a few different subcategories of coverage.
 A single key person insurance policy might include 1 or all of the following common coverages.

 The most common type of key person insurance protection is a life insurance policy on the key person.
-To qualify for key person insurance, a company must register a life insurance policy for a particularly important man or woman working at the company.
+To qualify for key person insurance, a company must register a life insurance policy for a particularly important person working at the company.

 The person who the company takes the policy out on must have knowledge, experience or leadership skills crucial to the development and goals of the company.
 Some examples of employees that may qualify for a key person insurance policy may include: